top of page

 WLBG_WebsiteBG_Lines_03.png

-• Writer's pictureAdmin
+Writer's pictureAdmin

 Issues with Digestion

-1. The cephalic phase of eating- In this phase, we engage with our brain-gut connection by creating a ritual around thoughtfully preparing our foods, using our senses and focusing on the first two mindfulness questions.
-We are allowing for adequate time for the stimulation of our saliva and gastric juices which contain digestive enzymes to flood our mouth and stomach, getting our bodies primed and ready for digestion.
-This sets us up for the optimal absorption of the nutrients we are eating!
+1. The cephalic phase of eating- in this phase, we engage with our brain-gut connection by creating a ritual around thoughtfully preparing our foods, using our senses and focusing on the first two mindfulness questions.
+We are allowing for adequate time for the stimulation of our saliva and gastric juices, which contain digestive enzymes to flood our mouth and stomach, getting our bodies primed and ready for digestion.
+This sets us up for the optimal absorption of the nutrients we are eating.

-Hypochlorhydria, otherwise known as the low production of the stomach acid HCL (Hydrochloric Acid)
+Hypochlorhydria, otherwise known as the low production of the stomach acid HCL (Hydrochloric Acid).

-However, some people have issues producing enough stomach acid for a variety of reasons which can have a major impact on their digestion!
+However, some people have issues producing enough stomach acid for a variety of reasons, which can have a major impact on their digestion.

 Age

-B vitamins and minerals, such as iron and zinc, are responsible for the production of HCL in our bodies.
-Having a diet low in these nutrients can affect our production of HCL.
-Lifestyle factors such as smoking and drinking can also decrease our absorption of these vitamins and minerals, impacting how much HCL we are producing.
+B vitamins and minerals, such as iron and zinc, are responsible for the production of HCl in our bodies.
+Having a diet low in these nutrients can affect our production of HCl.
+Lifestyle factors, such as smoking and drinking, can also decrease our absorption of these vitamins and minerals, impacting how much HCl we are producing.

-Helicobacter pylori (H. pylori) infection
+Helicobacter Pylori (H. pylori) Infection

-Symptoms of hypochlorhydria
+Symptoms of Hypochlorhydria

 Here are some signs that you may not be producing enough stomach acid.
 They usually show up a few hours after you have eaten and may include:

-Feeling like you want to eat even when you are not hungry, feeling too full after regular meals, indigestion, gas or flatulence, bloating, constipation, diarrhea, soreness or burning in your mouth, stomach upset and cramps, undigested food in stool, nausea, and heartburn.
+Feeling like you want to eat even when you are not hungry, feeling too full after regular meals, indigestion, gas or flatulence, bloating, constipation, diarrhea, soreness or burning in your mouth, stomach upset and cramps, undigested food in stool, nausea and heartburn.

 In normal digestion, after chewing and swallowing your food, the food travels down the esophagus via muscular contractions called peristalsis.
-This “bolus” enters the stomach via the LES or lower esophageal sphincter, a muscular ring which opens to allow food into your stomach.
+This “bolus” enters the stomach via the LES or lower esophageal sphincter, a muscular ring that opens to allow food into your stomach.
 Once the food or bolus enters, the LES closes to stop food and acidic stomach juices from flowing back into the esophagus.

 What Is GERD?

-Risk factors for GERD
+Risk Factors for GERD

-Having weight to lose
+Having Weight to Lose

 Pregnancy